craigfay/brain_forest/markdown/Guage Theory.md

 We say that the laws of [[Physics]] have to be unaffected by the guages that we use to describe them.
 We call this property **guage invariance**, and it is a form of symmetry: Physics is symmetric under an arbitrary choice of guage.

 We can describe guage symmetries using [[Group Theory|Lie Groups]].
-Our guage fields will be represented as [[Lie Algebras]]. *Is this precise?* The guage fields will be "group valued" objects which transform under a particular representation of a Lie Group.
+Our guage fields will be represented as [[Lie Algebras (Road to Reality)]]. *Is this precise?* The guage fields will be "group valued" objects which transform under a particular representation of a Lie Group.

 The guage symmetry acts on these guage fields through a representation of a Lie Group.